astronomer/docs/archived_software_docs/version-0.28/manage-airflow-versions.md

 The first step to upgrading your Deployment to a higher version of Apache Airflow is to indicate your intent to do so via the Software UI or CLI.

-> **Note:** The Software UI and CLI will only make available versions of Airflow that are _higher_ than the version you're currently running in your `Dockerfile`.
+> **Note:** The Software UI and CLI will only make available versions of Apache Airflow® that are _higher_ than the version you're currently running in your `Dockerfile`.
 For example, Airflow `1.10.7` would not be available for an Airflow Deployment running `1.10.10`.

 ### via the Software UI